 Are European green crabs edible?

-Though edible, and fished commercially in their native range, European green crabs aren’t any bigger than your fist and don't make the most appealing meal.
-More importantly, the goal is to keep the populations from ever getting large enough to harvest and to prevent the ecological and economic impacts that could come with that many invasive crabs.
+Though considered edible and fished commercially in parts of their native range, European green crabs aren’t any bigger than your fist and don't make the most appealing meal.
+Where eaten, they are used primarily for crab stock and soup.

-To protect native crab species and prevent the spread of invasive species, it is illegal to harvest European green crabs in Washington.
+At this time, we are not asking the public to kill suspected green crabs.
+This may sound counterintuitive, but is intended to protect native crabs from cases of mistaken identity.
+To protect native crab species and prevent the spread of invasive species, it is currently illegal to possess or transport live European green crabs in Washington.

 Limiting the invasion

-The European green crab first became established in the United States in the mid-1800s, arriving by sail or steamships via transatlantic trade routes to the Cape Cod region on the east coast.
-In the early 1900s, green crabs spread northwards, where they are believed to have contributed to the dramatic declines in the soft-shell clam industry.
-In 1989, they were discovered on the West Coast, in San Francisco Bay.
-WDFW first confirmed green crabs in Washington waters in 1998 in Willapa Bay and Grays Harbor.
+Native to western Europe, the European green crab first became established the United States in the mid 1800s, arriving by ship to the Cape Cod region.
+In the early 1900s they spread northwards, where they are believed to have contributed to the dramatic declines in the soft-shell clam fishery as far north as Nova Scotia.